brechtm/rinohtype/doc/quickstart.rst

 :class:`~rinoh.text.TextStyle`).

 The style sheet also redefines the ``mono_typeface`` variable.
-This variable is used in the Sphinx style sheet in all style definitions where a monospaced font is desired.
+This variable is used in the `base style sheet`_ in all style definitions where a monospaced font is desired.
 Redefining the variable affects all of these style definitions.

 To use this style sheet, load it using :class:`StyleSheetFile`: